luisivan/blog/content/posts/2020-04-09---expert-daos.md

 Fake news have accelerated the **failure of democracy**, as shown by the US.

-Since we know that this new threat is here to stay — it is so cheap and easy to manufacture fake news — what can we build that helps us fight against them?
+Since we know that this new threat is here to stay — it is so cheap and easy to manufacture fake news — what can we build that helps us defeat them?

 Life itself is a **quest for truth**.
 But our own cognitive biases, combined with our vulnerabilities, make us highly irrational and confuse us in our search for truth.

 While technology cannot change human nature, it can help **shape our behavior** in our quest for truth.

 Fake news have proliferated in a **highly specialized world**.
 Because of markets incentivizing specialization of labor, we all know a lot about specific topics.
 For other topics, we may have **blind spots**.
-When we have those blind spots, it's easier for us to believe whatever other people feed us.
+When we have those blind spots, it’s easier for us to believe what others want us to believe.

 Again, I don't think we can change that.
 But we can **make it easier for us to recognize who to believe**.